Found in 16 Collections and/or Records:

 The collection consists of several pages of a Chinese newspaper published February 3, 1940 in Canton, China (Guangzhou).
 At the time of publication, Canton was controlled by the Japanese army.

 The Diverse Sexuality and Gender Alliance records primarily consist of meeting minutes, executive board manuals, correspondence, broadsides, and other materials created by DSAGA between 1986 and approximately 2017.

 This collection consists of materials dated between 1855 and 2005 collected by Julian S. Stein, Jr. The materials include newspapers, souvenir programs, and clippings highlighting major United States and global events.

 Junius Griffin was an African-American journalist born in Stonega, Virginia on January 13th, 1929.
 The papers contain news clippings, photographs, and documents spanning 1955-1977.

 Linda Pastan ephemera and correspondence with William F. Claire

-Overview This collection consists of correspondence, publications, and one newspaper relating to poet Linda Pastan and her work with Voyages national literary magazine William F. Claire.
+This collection consists of correspondence, publications, clippings, and one newspaper relating to poet Linda Pastan and her work with Voyages national literary magazine created by William F. Claire.

-Overview This collection consists of oral history interviews and printed materials collected primarily in the 1990s by Michael Makarovich, who researched the evolution of gay bars in Baltimore, Maryland.
+This collection consists of oral history interviews and printed materials collected primarily in the 1990s by Michal Makarovich, who researched the evolution of gay bars in Baltimore, Maryland.